-The 'tap tap' amid the silence of Westminster Hall
+Nick Robinson: The 'tap tap' amid the silence of Westminster Hall

 Another woman described her as an absolute icon - a fantastic person who cared about her people.

-The few words that the Queen did publicly express over 70 years were used to bring people together, or to empathise - as she did so successfully during the pandemic - or to reach out, as she did on her historic visit to Ireland in which she met with, and connected to, those who helped run the organisation which had murdered her cousin Lord Louis Mountbatten.
+The few words that the Queen did publicly express over 70 years were used to bring people together, or to empathise - as she did so successfully during the pandemic.
+On other occasions she used them to reach out. as she did on her historic visit to Ireland in which she met with Martin McGuinness, the former IRA leader - the organisation which had murdered her cousin Lord Louis Mountbatten.

 The question all of this raises that can't be answered now is whether this is about respect for the woman who has died, or for the institution of the Monarchy.